AdobeDocs/campaign-classic.en/help/installation/using/connecting-through-ldap.md

 ## Searching for identifiers {#searching-for-identifiers}

-If you choose to search for an identifier, the deployment wizard lets you configure the search.
+If you choose to search for an identifier, the deployment assistant lets you configure the search.

 * In the **[!UICONTROL Application level DN used for the search]** and **[!UICONTROL Password of the application login]** fields, provide the identifier and password with which Adobe Campaign will connect to search for the identifier.
 If they are empty, Adobe Campaign will connect to the server anonymously.
 * Specify the **[!UICONTROL Base identifier]** and **[!UICONTROL Search scope]** fields in order to determine a subset of the LDAP directory to start the search from.